the SOMBER ruins of a fallen ideology

 After enjoying a last Bulgarian-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-For those flying out: we will arrange transfer to Sofia International Airport.
+For those flying out: transfer to Sofia International Airport.

-For those wishing to take the train/bus to reach further destinations: we will arrange transport to the central train/bus station.
+For those wishing to take the train/bus to reach further destinations: transfer to the central train/bus station.

 For those wishing to take further trips to communist-era places of remembrance within the country such as Pravets (Zhivkov’s hometown): we will organise tailored short extensions accordingly.